-Scouring the Mercado Central for fresh products on a warm Saturday morning.
-Wander endlessly for hours through the many winding streets.
-Take pictures of all the street art in El Carmen.
-Visit one of the many antique shops or simply sit for hours on the Plaza de La Virgen or the Plaza Colegio Patriarca with, not unimportantly, a cold drink in hand.
-Anyone who gets to know Valencia better cannot avoid the Ciutat Vella.
+Here you can scour the Mercado Central for fresh produce on a sunny Saturday morning, wander leisurely through the many beautiful winding streets, take pictures of the street art in El Carmen, visit one of the many antique shops or relax on the Plaza de La Virgen or the Plaza Colegio Patriarca with a cold drink in hand.
+Truly, La Ciutat Vella is not to be missed!

-While the other districts of Valencia mainly have many restaurants and bars, the historic buildings are mostly located in the old town.
-And we can tell you: they are beautiful.
+While the other districts of Valencia are mainly populated with restaurants and bars, the city’s most beautiful historic buildings are predominantly found in the old town.

-Take for example the cathedral of Valencia located on the Plaza de la Reina.
-The cathedral dates from the thirteenth century.
-Climb the Micalet tower and you have a beautiful view of the whole city.
-Remember, not recommended in the height of summer.
-Or in that case, bring enough water for your trip up.
+A wonderful example is Valencia Cathedral, located on the Plaza de la Reina, which dates from the thirteenth century.
+Here you can climb the Micalet tower for a beautiful view of the whole city.
+However, we wouldn’t necessarily recommend this in the height of summer!

-Or take the Lonja de la Seda located next to the equally beautiful central market, the Mercado Central.
+Another example is the Lonja de la Seda, located next to the equally beautiful Mercado Central.
 In the fifteenth century, silk fabrics were traded in La Lonja de la Seda.
 The silk exchange has been on the UNESCO World Heritage List since 1996.
-And that says enough.

 - Tinto Vino Ultramarino